fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-data-model.rst

 The (Q)EAAs are issued by (Q)EAA Issuers to a Wallet Instance and MUST be provided in SD-JWT-VC or mdoc-CBOR data format.

-The PID/(Q)EAA data format and the mechanism through which a digital credential is issued to the Wallet Instance and presented to a Relying Party are described in the following sections.
+The Digital Credential data format and the mechanism through which a Digital Credential is issued to the Wallet Instance and presented to a Relying Party are described in the following sections.

 SD-JWT-VC Credential Format
 ---------------------------